- About SSRC

 General Research on Income and Poverty

-The number of people in poverty in 2010 (46.2 million) is the largest number in the 52 years for which poverty estimates have been published.
+The number of people in poverty in 2012 (46.5 million) is the largest number in the 54 years for which poverty estimates have been published.
 Numerous studies have examined the effects of programs and policies on poverty and other economic self-sufficiency outcomes, such as income, earnings, and employment.
-The General Research on Income and Poverty section will explore theories, trends, measures, and predictors and outcomes as they relate to income and poverty for low-income individuals and families.
+The General Research on Income and Poverty section explores theories, trends, measures, and predictors and outcomes as they relate to income and poverty for low-income individuals and families.

-Poverty measures establish the income level which is used to determine whether a family/individual lives in poverty.
+Poverty measures establish the income level used to determine whether a family/individual lives in poverty.
 Poverty measures also provide a framework for understanding the number and demographics of people living in poverty.
-Alternative measures have been developed at the federal, state, and local levels to supplement the official poverty measure, which the U.S. Census Bureau reports on annually.
-Researchers, practitioners, and policymakers are using the official poverty measure, supplemental poverty measure (also reported on annually by the U.S. Census), and other measures to capture poverty and income trends and data.
+Alternative measures have been developed at the federal, state, and local levels to supplement the official poverty measure, which the U.S. Census Bureau reports annually.
+Researchers, practitioners, and policymakers are using the official poverty measure, supplemental poverty measure (also reported annually by the U.S. Census Bureau), and other measures to capture poverty and income trends and data.
 Click the phrase below to view selected research and resources on poverty measures.

 For decades, the official poverty rate has been criticized by economists, policymakers, and activists from both the left and the right.
 A variety of incremental improvements and wholesale changes have been proposed by both federal and private sector researchers.
 What these research efforts show, however, is not that one definition of poverty is unequivocally correct, but rather how challenging poverty is to define. (author abstract)